chmarti1/lconfig/docs/config.md

 efduty 0.25
 efdegrees 270
 ```

-The LCONFIG system supports most of the LabJack EF features, but the functional interface is not very thoroughly developed as of version 4.00.
-Enabling features require calling the `lc_update_ef()` function, and applications must acquire measurement results directly from the `lc_devconf_t` struct.
-This is intended to change in the near future.

 For now, the behavior of the extended features is sufficiently complicated and changing quickly enough, that detailed documentation here is not warranted.
 For detailed documentation of the extended features support, see the comments of the `lc_load_config()` function in the `lconfig.h` header file.